loco-rs/loco/docs-site/content/docs/getting-started/tour/index.md

 $ curl localhost:3000/posts
 ```

-For those counting -- the 3 commands for creating a blog were:
+For those counting -- the commands for creating a blog were:

 1. `cargo install loco-cli`
+2. `cargo install sea-orm-cli`
-2. `loco new`
+3. `loco new`
-3. `cargo loco generate scaffold post title:string content:text`
+4. `cargo loco generate scaffold post title:string content:text`

 Done! enjoy your ride with `loco` 🚂